 In an effort to reach out to the customers who are eligible to renew prior to the October 2020 deadline, DPS has begun mailing customers letters two years prior to their card's expiration date, explaining that they can renew up to two years in advance – and encouraging them to do so.
 DPS will mail letters to these customers every 90 days as reminders.
 These customers are a mix of people who have to come in person and those who can conduct their transaction alternatively.

-The DPS Driver License Division currently has 43 Full Time Employees (FTEs) that directly support the DRP – 32 of whom are assigned to the call center; the remainder are Customer Service Analysts (CSAs) who help review files of the customers in the program.
-If the program were eliminated, DPS would repurpose those FTEs to other DL duties to reduce the current staffing deficit.
+The DPS Driver License Division had 43 Full Time Employees (FTEs) that directly supported the DRP – 32 of whom are assigned to the call center; the remainder are Customer Service Analysts (CSAs) who helped review files of the customers in the program.
+These FTE's have been repurposed to other DL duties to reduce the current staffing deficit.

 Yes, the Texas Transportation Code allows DPS to partner with municipalities and counties to issue renewal and duplicate DL and ID cards.
 By participating in this program, the county or municipal government can impose a fee of up to $5 per transaction.
 Currently 11 jurisdictions are participating in this program.